jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 ---

 Here's my personal home video and photo management setup.

-This Xth iteration of my home video and photo management solution.
+This is the Xth iteration of my home video and photo management solution.
 The current setup has been in use for about two years.
+I haven't published any source code about the current solution because there are too many dependencies.
+Maybe someday?

 Here are two old iterations:

 - [Version 1](../archive/md/photo_management_v1.md)
 - [Version 2](../archive/md/photo_management.md)

-## Problem: How to watch 4k home videos with Apple TV?
+## Problem: How to watch 4K home videos with Apple TV?
 Easy enough UI for kids?

-- iCloud photos doesn't support 4k videos and is slow even with 1080p videos
+- iCloud Photos on Apple TV doesn't support 4K resolution and is slow even with 1080p videos
 - Most of the NAS media viewing solutions are too difficult for kids to use

 ## Solution